Cover Image for A/B Testing Your Dating Profile: The 2026 Data-Driven Guide to More Matches

-A/B Testing Your Dating Profile: The Data-Driven Guide to Getting More Matches
+A/B Testing Your Dating Profile: The 2026 Data-Driven Guide to More Matches

 And the single biggest lever you can pull?
 Your photos.
-We'll show you exactly how to test them for maximum impact.
+We will show you exactly how to test them for maximum impact.

 What is A/B Testing and Why Does It Work for Dating Apps?